 Mr. Pfaff began his energy career in 1997 with privately-held IPP SeaWest Windpower.
 As EVP, Business Development and Project Finance, he was a key member of the management team responsible for the turnaround and sale of SeaWest to AES in 2005.
 Prior to joining the energy industry, Mr. Pfaff worked in commercial banking with Credit Suisse First Boston and Union Bank of California (now MUFG Union Bank).

 Mr. Pfaff holds a B.S. in Business Administration, concentration in Finance, from San Diego State University.
-He serves on the Boards of the Solar Electric Industries Association.
+He serves on both the Board and Executive Committee of the Solar Energy Industries Association.

 Luis Silva is Chief Financial Officer for EDF Renewables joining the company in late 2013.
 In this position he is responsible to develop and implement the financial strategy for EDF Renewables as well as oversee the day-to-day operations of the corporate finance teams throughout North America.
 He advises and evaluates the financial plans and economic modeling for the divisional leaders and has oversight to all fiscal and fiduciary responsibilities for the organization, in conjunction with the EDF Renouvelables’ (EDF EN) corporate finance department.